maubanel/UE5-Static-Meshes/nanites-ii/README.md

 ##### `Step 8.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Just like we can control the normals on an edge to change how light reacts to it.
 We can also adjust normals along the face to produce the same effect.
-Load up the file in the **Megascans | DecorativeStatuePillar** folder that in my case is called **???**.
+Load up the file in the **Megascans | DecorativeStatuePillar** folder that in my case is called **T_Decorative_Statue_???**.

 What the **RGB** channel holds is **XYZ** data of a [vector](https://en.wikipedia.org/wiki/Euclidean_vector).
 This uses the face normal on the high polygon model and encodes it in a pixel on a texture map.
 The texture normal map of this sphere looks like this.
 For a deeper dive take a look at this [CG Video](https://www.youtube.com/watch?v=oOOeV3IU2Yo). here is a normal map created from the high poly sphere.
 So this tricks the engine to not reflect light at a 90° angle to the face but at a different angle as if there was another face on that area.
 They tend to look **blue** as 100% blue is a normal 90° angle.